Brazilian-Institute-of-Robotics/bir_open_manipulator_p/README.md

 For more info about MongoDB installation, acess [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).

 ### Manual changes
-Some packages presented in *Repository Dependencies* required manual changes.
+Some packages presented in *Workspace Dependencies* required manual changes.

 #### apriltag_ros
 This wrapper is used to tag detection.
-For this repository, more precisely the developed packages that use a camera you need to change configuration files:
+For this repository, more precisely the developed packages that use a camera, you need to change the configuration files in ```config folder```:
 - *settings.yaml*: Define ```tag_family: 'tag25h9'```.
 This option is related to the tag family used here.
 - *tags.yaml*: Define in ```standalone_tags``` the tags that are going to be used.
 For this repository, was only necessary one tag that you define as:
     ```yaml